 Public transport in Zambia is not extensive, and most expats living there have their own vehicle.
 Due to the poor condition of many roads, particularly outside the main cities, a four-wheel-drive vehicle is the best option for getting around Zambia.
-Nevertheless, there are bus and rail services available for travel between Zambia’s main towns and cities for those who prefer not to drive.
+Nevertheless, bus and rail services are available for those who prefer not to drive between Zambia’s main towns and cities.

 Driving in Zambia